TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 You don't need to create a PV separately, just create a PVC manifest.
 Do not set **spec.volumeName** in the PVC manifest.
 If you do not set the volume binding mode or set it to Immediate and create a PVC, the PV will be created automatically.
-After the NAS storage is created, it takes about 1 minute to be bound.
+After the NAS volume is created, it takes about 1 minute to be bound.
-You can also check the created NAS storage information on the **Storage > NAS** Service page in the NHN Cloud console.
+You can also check the created NAS volume information on the **Storage > NAS** Service page in the NHN Cloud console.

 ```
 $ kubectl apply -f pvc.yaml